courtesy of Martin Riese

 We don’t even think about it,” he says.
 He started to source different waters, tasted them, and created a water menu for the restaurant.

-Next, he wrote a book in German, The World of Water, profiling different waters and becoming a noted water expert in Germany.
+After that moment of epiphany and years of study, he wrote a book in German, The World of Water, profiling different waters and becoming a noted water expert in Germany.
 In 2010, he was certified as a Mineral Water Sommelier by the German Mineral Water Trade Association.
 Before we go any further, let’s get this out of the way.
 Yes, being a water sommelier is a real thing.
 Yes, water tastes differently depending on the source and mineral content.
 It has terroir, just like wine.
 And yes, you should care about the water you drink.